MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 ## Deploy Defender for Identity

-If you're using a unified sensor, continue directly with  After you've prepared your system, the following sets of steps to deploy your sensor:
+If you're using a unified sensor, continue directly with  [Onboard a unified Defender for Identity and Defender for Endpoint sensor (Preview)](onboard-unified-sensor.md).

-The following steps describe how to deploy a Defender for Identity sensor:
+If you're deploying a Defender for Identity sensor, use the following steps to deploy your sensor:

 1. [Verify connectivity to the Defender for Identity service](configure-proxy.md).
 1. [Download the Defender for Identity sensor](download-sensor.md).